hazelcast/hazelcast/README.md

 * **Slow Tests**: Type `mvn test -P slow-test` to run tests those are either slow or cannot be run in-parallel.
 * **All Tests**: Type `mvn test -P all-tests` to run all test serially using network.

+### Contributing to Hazelcast

+We encourage pull requests and process them promptly.

+To contribute:

+* see our https://hazelcast.atlassian.net/wiki/display/COM/Developing+with+Git for our Git process
+* complete the [Hazelcast Contributor Agreement] (https://hazelcast.atlassian.net/wiki/display/COM/Hazelcast+Community)

+For an enhancement or larger feature, create a GitHub issue first to discuss.

 ### Mail Group

 Please join the mail group if you are interested in using or developing Hazelcast.